-- Raise your concern with your student's coach.
-They'll do anything within their power to address the situation. - If for some reason, they don't, submit a concern here.
-Our Director of Community will be in contact. - If THAT fails, please let our Middle School Leader know by emailing middle.school.leader@kairosacademies.org. - Still frustrated?
-Tell our Chief Executive Officer by emailing ceo@kairosacademies.org.

-Is the problem unresolved?
+- 1. Raise your concern with your student's coach.
+They'll do anything within their power to address the situation. - 2.
+If for some reason, they don't, submit a concern here.
+Depending on the nature of the concern, either the Director of Community, Director of Student Solutions, or Building Director will be in contact. - 3.
+Unhappy with the solution?
+Let our School Leader know by emailing middle.school.leader@kairosacademies.org.
+Either the School Leader or, for operational issues, the Chief Operating Officer will reach out. - 4.
+Still unsatisfied?
+Tell our Chief Executive Officer by emailing ceo@kairosacademies.org. - Is the problem unresolved?
 You can appeal any decision to the Kairos Board, our governing body, by sending us a written complaint-either digitally to board.president@kairosacademies.org or physically to 2315 Miami St., St. Louis, MO 63118.
 The Kairos Board is the final appellate body to settle disputes.